Appearance

 Auto-Detection from the Structure Pass

 Those references become proposed parent-child links between contracts in the same project.
-The detection happens during analysis — no manual tagging, no dragging nodes around.
-Upload the stack, run analysis, and the hierarchy proposes itself.
+The detection happens during analysis, with no manual tagging and no dragging nodes around.
+The hierarchy is built automatically during analysis.

 The Canvas View